jacobh310/soccer_betting/README.md

 #### 📌 [See the web app in action here](https://jacobh310-soccer-betting-app-frontend-game-predictions-cty251.streamlit.app)

 ## Introduction
 The Sports Betting market is worth $74.2 billion dolalrs as of 2021 and is expexted to reach $129.3 billion by 2028 according to Global News Wire There is no question that your average sports gambler is competeting against companies that put in millions into having the best algorithims to price their odds all with the goal of making money of the average sports bettor.
-I tried to tilt the odds back to the sports bettor favor by training a machine learning algorithim that predicts the home teams winning probability.
+I tried to tilt the odds back to the sports bettor favor by training a machine learning algorithim that predicts the home teams winning probability. **The goal of this project is to build a tool sports better can leverage to make more informed betting decisions**

 ## Data Collection
 In game statistics from the Premier league seasons 2000-2021 were collected from https://www.football-data.co.uk/englandm.php.
 Each season has its own CSV file and has a plethora of different in game.
 But is also has odds from different bookmkaers for each game.
 This will come into play when evaluating the models.
 The rows were mathces and the columns were game statitistcis.
 A row would contain the teams playing each other the respective stats for that game.